-Cognitive Science is an interdisciplinary field with applications in a number of fields like medical neuroscience, neural prosthetics, development of Artificial Intelligent Systems and Machine Learning, Behavioral Economics, and NeuroMarketing.
-The objective of the Master’s program in Cognitive Science is to offer students from different backgrounds, access to a breadth of knowledge and research techniques in a wide range of areas in Cognitive Science.
+Cognitive and Brain Sciences are interdisciplinary field with applications in a number of fields like medical neuroscience, neural prosthetics, development of Artificial Intelligent Systems and Machine Learning, Behavioral Economics, and NeuroMarketing.
+The objective of the Master’s program in Cognitive and Brain Sciences is to offer students from different backgrounds, access to a breadth of knowledge and research techniques in a wide range of areas in Cognitive and Brain Sciences.

 The program will follow a structure of four semesters with a total of eighty credits required for graduation.
 The basic framework of the curriculum includes core courses, electives, and a research project.
 The program places a strong emphasis on both – coursework and a research project.